Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Performance Results

-When the available bandwidth increases to $N_{cell}^{RB}=135$, the planner reduces the total number of allocated \glspl{RB} in all deployment options, reflecting the increased flexibility introduced by a larger spectrum budget.
-DO-\#2 consistently achieves the lowest total \gls{RB} allocation, confirming that per-flow slicing allows the planner to precisely tune the slice budgets and avoid over-provisioning.
-The remaining deployment options allocate a larger fraction of the available resources, as their slice definitions aggregate multiple flows and therefore require higher slice-level budgets to accommodate heterogeneous traffic demands.
+When bandwidth increases to $N_{cell}^{RB}=135$, the planner reduces the total number of allocated \glspl{RB} in all deployment options, reflecting the additional flexibility introduced by a larger spectrum budget.
+DO-\#2 consistently achieves the lowest total \gls{RB} allocation, confirming that per-flow slicing allows a finer tuning of slice budgets and avoids over-provisioning.
+The remaining deployment options allocate a larger fraction of the available resources because their slice definitions aggregate multiple flows and therefore require higher slice-level budgets to accommodate heterogeneous traffic demands.